Symmetric Tensor Decomposition by an Iterative Eigendecomposition Algorithm: Conclusions and Remarks

 \section{Conclusions and Remarks}

 A constructive decomposition algorithm, named STEROID, has been proposed to decompose a symmetric tensor into a real linear combination of symmetric unit-norm rank-1 tensors.
-The method exploits symmetry and permits an efficient computation, e.g. via the symmetric QR algorithm or divide-and-conquer method, in subsequent reshaping and folding of intermediate (symmetric) matrices.
-The original STEROID algorithm works with symmetric tensors whose order is a power of 2, whereas an innovative tensor embedding technique is developed to remove this constraint and allow STEROID to work for arbitrary orders.
-Numerical examples have verified the high efficiency and scalability of STEROID.
+The method exploits symmetry and permits an efficient computation, e.g. via the symmetric QR algorithm or divide-and-conquer method, in subsequent reshapings and foldings of intermediate symmetric matrices.
+In contrast to other iterative methods, STEROID does not require any initial guess and and can handle large symmetric tensors.
+The original STEROID algorithm works with symmetric tensors whose order is a power of two, whereas an innovative tensor embedding technique is developed to remove this constraint and allows the computation of a STEROID for arbitrary orders.
+In addition, two methods are discussed that reduce the size of the least-squares problem, thereby increasing the feasibility to tackle large-size problems.
+Numerical examples have verified the high efficiency and scalability of STEROID and have demonstrated its superior performance in comparison to existing iterative methods.
+Finally, it was shown how STEROID can be used to decouple a set of multivariate polynomials into a collection of univariate polynomials in the setting of block-structured nonlinear system identification.